groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/vst-to-html.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-VST"
+        - icon: "far fa-file-alt"
           title: " About VST File Format"
           content: |
-            Files with VST extension are vector image files created with Microsoft Visio and act as template for creating further files.
-These template files are in binary file format and contain the default layout and settings that are utilized for creation of new Visio drawings.
+            Files with VST extension are vector image files created with Microsoft Visio and act as templates for creating further files.
+These template files are in binary file format and contain the default layout and settings that are utilized for the creation of new Visio drawings.
 When a VST file is opened in Microsoft Visio, it contains the existing settings to continue working with the document.
-In general, Visio files are used to create drawings that contain visual objects, flow charts, UML diagram, information flow, organizational charts, software diagrams, network layout, database models, objects mapping and other similar information.
-Files generated using Visio can also be exported to different file formats such as PNG, BMP, PDF and others.
+In general, Visio files are used to create drawings that contain visual objects, flow charts, UML diagrams, information flow, organizational charts, software diagrams, network layout, database models, objects mapping, and other similar information.

           link: "https://docs.fileformat.com/image/vst/"

     format:
         # format loop
-        - icon: "far fa-file-HTML"
+        - icon: "far fa-file-code"
           title: " About HTML File Format"
           content: |
             HTML (Hyper Text Markup Language) is the extension for web pages created for display in browsers.
 Known as language of the web, HTML has evolved with requirements of new information requirements to be displayed as part of web pages.
 The latest variant is known as HTML 5 that gives a lot of flexibility for working with the language.
 HTML pages are either received from server, where these are hosted, or can be loaded from local system as well.
-Each HTML page is made up of HTML elements such as forms, text, images, animations, links, etc. These elements are represented by tags such as img, a, p and several others where each tag has start and end.
-It can also embed applications written in scripting languages such as JavaScript and Style Sheets (CSS) for overall layout representation.

           link: "https://docs.fileformat.com/web/html/"